Cavli Wireless

 CPE must meet regional and operator requirements, including regulatory approvals and RF exposure compliance.
 Broad certification coverage simplifies global deployments and avoids market-specific redesigns.

-Cavli Modules for Customer Premises Equipement
+Cavli Modules for Customer Premises Equipment and LTE/5G CPE Devices

-5G IoT Modules of CPE Solutions
+5G IoT Modules for CPE Solutions

 Module NameNetwork TechnologyForm FactorsDownload & Uplink Speed (Peak Values)OS